larzm42/dom6inspector/README.md

-# Doninions 6 Mod Inspector
+# Dominions 6 Mod Inspector
 One day this will be the Dominions 6 Mod Inspector!